mickael-palma-wttj/career-path/CAREER_LEVEL_GUIDES/04_Staff_Developer.md

 **Important:** Staff is the first "senior leadership" IC role.
 Not everyone reaches this level, and that's okay.

+**📖 Further Reading:** See *[The Staff Engineer's Path](../../BOOKS/The%20Staff%20Engineer's%20Path%20-%20Tanya%20Reilly.pdf)* by Tanya Reilly for deep exploration of Staff-level roles, navigating organizational dynamics, and defining impact beyond code.

 ---

 ## 📊 Framework Weights for Staff Developer